 What is Part C?

 Early intervention services include: assessment and evaluation, assistive technology, audiology, family training and counseling, nursing services, nutrition, occupational therapy, physical therapy, psychological services, respite, service coordination, social work, special instruction, speech therapy, transportation and vision services.
 The first step in determining if a child and his/her family could benefit from any of these supports and services is a developmental evaluation or screening that looks at all areas of child development.
 These evaluations are free.
-Further information about evaluations and local contact numbers to call to initiate a referral is available at the Minnesota Department of Health’s Web site on: Early Childhood Services.
-Direct referrals can be made to 1-866-693-GROW (4769), or by making a referral online at Help Me Grow online referrals.
+Direct referrals can be made to 1-866-693-GROW (4769), or by making a referral online at Help Me Grow.

-Once a child is found eligible for Help Me Grow, the family and the interagency team develop an Individualized Family Service Plan (IFSP), which describes the plan of services and supports the family will receive in their natural environment and the roles and responsibilities of those involved.
+Once a child is found eligible for services, the family and the interagency team develop an Individualized Family Service Plan (IFSP), which describes the plan of services and supports the family will receive in their natural environment and the roles and responsibilities of those involved.
 The IFSP is both a process and a document, and it is the heart of early childhood intervention.
 Goals, objectives and services provided by the local county are to be provided in a timely fashion and in the amount and duration agreed to on the IFSP.
-Further information about the IFSP process, program eligibility and other available resources are available at the Minnesota Department of Education’s Web site on Early Learning Services or MN Parents Know.
+Further information about the IFSP process, program eligibility and other available resources are available at the Minnesota Department of Education’s Web site on Early Learning Services.

 What is Part B?